revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-we can throw a user defined exception or, a predefined exception explicitly using the throw keyword.There are two types of exceptions user defined and predefined each exception is represented by a class and which inherits the Throwable class.To throw an exception explicitly you need to instantiate the class of it and throw its object using the throw keyword.
+We can throw a user defined exception or, a predefined exception explicitly using the `throw` keyword.There are two types of exceptions, user defined and predefined and each exception is represented by a class which inherits the Throwable class.
+To throw an exception explicitly, you need to instantiate the class of it and throw its object using the throw keyword.

 ```java